shopware/docs/guides/plugins/plugins/plugin-fundamentals/using-npm-dependencies.md

 # Adding NPM Dependencies

-In this guide you'll learn how add NPM dependencies to your project.
+In this guide, you'll learn how to add NPM dependencies to your project.

 ## Prerequisites

 All you need for this guide is a running Shopware 6 instance and full access to both the files and a running plugin.
-Of course you'll have to understand JavaScript, but that's a prerequisite for Shopware as a whole and will not be taught as part of this documentation.
-Further a basic understanding of Node and NPM is required.
+Of course, you'll have to understand JavaScript, but that's a prerequisite for Shopware as a whole and will not be taught as part of this documentation.
+Further, a basic understanding of Node and NPM is required.

 ## Video